clarahoffmann/NumericalDifferentiation/Convergence/ReadMe.md

 The different convergence rates and the collapse of the finite different formulas at very small step sizes h are illustrated in a graph.

 <img src="Convergence.jpg" width="600">

+The finite difference methods collapse to zero with very small absolute values of the step size h due to the subtractive cancellation error.
+The complex step approach (purple crosses) meanwhile keeps on converging to the true value of the derivative.
 ### Packages

 ```r